Tuesday, June 4, 2019

 I can totally relate.

 All but two can't appreciate a good lingerie.
-I mean, the amount of money I spend on Brazilians and pretty underwear--these shit you do not ignore!
-(Both men happen to be Tauruses as well.
+I mean, the amount of money I spend on Brazilians and pretty underwear--these shit you never not recognize!
+(Both happen to be Tauruses as well.
 Tauruses are so pure and easily fascinated.
 This is why I can never hate them.)

 Wednesday, March 15, 2017